ruhoh/blog/README.md

     $ bundle exec rackup -p 9292

+This starts a web server that hosts your blog here: [http://localhost:9292](http://localhost:9292)

 To access the bundled ruhoh (2.0.alpha) you'll need precede your commands with `bundle exec`:

     $ bundle exec ruhoh help

+#### Make it Your Own

+The origin initially points to: git@github.com:ruhoh/blog.git

+To add your own remote, first create a new repository on GitHub. ex: git@github.com:USERNAME/my-ruhoh-blog.git

+    $ git remote rm origin
+    $ git remote add origin git@github.com:USERNAME/my-ruhoh-blog.git

+Now you can add your own content and push it to your repository:

+    $ git add .
+    $ git commit -m 'some new content'

 ## Upgrading